AriFordsham/GHCWiki/records/declared-overloaded-record-fields/c-ompare-sorf.md

 > So I can break the abstraction by updating a record/field I can't even `get` ??

 >
 > Also, without the signature for `customer_id`, I don't know its result type.
-So I can't efficitently generate type instances for `GetResult`.
+So I can't cleanly generate type instances for `GetResult`.
 (That is, I'd generate a type instance for each record type it appears in, with every one returning result `Int`.)

 ### Should `get` have a Proxy argument? (and should `set` ?)